 Do you ever feel like your work life could be more rewarding?

 I mean, it’s paying the bills, and you’re grateful to have it.
-And it’s definitely not the worst job in the world.
+And it’s certainly not the worst job in the world.

-The truth is that the problem isn’t with the job.
-And it’s not with the work itself.
+The truth is the problem isn’t with the job.
+And it’s not even with the type of work.

-The problem is with where you have been looking for rewards.
+The problem is where you've been looking for rewards.